Jayden-Harris/deferred-computation-interpretation/README.md

 - What defines the global “information ledger”?
 - Can the Born rule be derived formally from an informational-balance principle?
+- How deep does the conditional-dependency graph extend — could it span across time itself?
 - Is entropy truly the minimal cost of maintaining coherence, or a higher-order emergent statistic?
 - Could conscious observation correspond to high-entropy, high-bandwidth nodes in the computational network?